Ranieri backs Sarri to succeed at Chelsea

 Sarri was replaced by Carlo Ancelotti at Napoli amid growing links with Chelsea, where fellow Italian Antonio Conte is tipped to leave.

-The 59-year-old Sarri – who has reportedly held talks with Chelsea – guided Napoli to their second runners-up finish in three seasons, having threatened to dethrone Serie A champion Juventus this term.
+The 59-year-old Sarri – who has reportedly held talks with Chelsea – guided Napoli to their second runners-up finish in three seasons, having threatened to dethrone Serie A champions Juventus this term.

 Ranieri – a Premier League-winning manager with Leicester City – spent four years at Chelsea before he was sacked in 2004 and he warned Sarri about owner Roman Abramovich.